daattali/beautiful-jekyll/_posts/software-development-principles/2019-09-08-definition-of-done-ready.md

+---
+layout: post
+title: Definition of Done
+subtitle: Definition of Done and Definition of Ready
+tags: [processes]
+---

 # Definition of Done (Ready)

 **Definition of Done** - A list of criteria which must be met before a product increment is considered "done".